colaberry/enterprise-data-readiness-ai-agents/chapter-02/chapter_2_complete.md

 ## From Architecture to Operations

-**Chapters 0 and 1 showed you what to build.** The INPACT™ needs agents must satisfy.
-The seven-layer architecture that delivers those capabilities.
+**Chapters 0 and 1 showed you what to build.** Chapter 0 defined the INPACT™ needs agents must satisfy.
+Chapter 1 introduced Karpathy's Software 3.0 paradigm showing why agents require fundamentally different infrastructure than BI Systems and mapped those requireemnts to a seven-layer architecture that delivers those capabilities.

 **This chapter shows you what to maintain.** The five operational targets that ensure your architecture continuously delivers on those promises.
+The GOALS framework provides operational descipline for Software 3.0 agent infrastructure.

 Sarah Cedao's Echo Health Systems built the seven-layer architecture in 90 days and celebrated.